-NCache provides servers for both .NET Framework (4.8) and .NET Core while encouraging its users to use the latter.
+NCache offers servers for .NET Framework (4.8) and .NET 6+ and recommends its users to upgrade to the latest versions of .NET.
 If you are using any of the server-side features of NCache on a .NET Framework server, then this blog is for you.
 Otherwise, the migration is seamless, as you just have to install an NCache .NET Core server and start using it.

 Why Migrate from a .NET Framework Server to a .NET Core Server?